M-Earl/AWS_SAA_Notes/notes.md

 * NAT gateways replaced NAT instances
 * Default NACL allows everything
 * Clients connect to a defined port and get a response on an ephermal port
+* To access an S3 bucket, Gateway Endpoint is preferred over Instance Endpoint (unless on-prem resources)